About Us

 Bank Details Section

-Bank Name: Bank of South Pacific
+Bank Name: Bank Of South Pacific Tonga Ltd

-Account Name: Pacific Legacy Leadership Foundation
+Account Name: Pacific Legacy Leadership Foundation Inc

 Swift Code: BOSPTONU